The Performances of Sacred Places (Book)

 The questions investigated are: what is a sacred place?
 Is a place inherently sacred or does it become sacred?
 Is it a paradigm, a real location, an imaginary place, a projected condition, a charged setting, an enhanced perception?
 What kind of practices and processes allow the emergence of a sacred place in human perception?
 And what is its function in contemporary societies?

 The book is divided into three sections that evidence the three approaches that are generally engaged with and through which sacred places are defined, actualized and activated: Crossing, Breathing and Resisting.
-There is a strong field of international contributors including practitioners and academics working in the UK, USA, Poland and Australia.
+There is a strong field of international contributors including practitioners and academics working in the United Kingdom, the United States, Poland and Australia.

 Primary interest will be students, academics and practitioners studying or working in theatre and performance studies; fine art; architecture; cultural and visual studies; geography; religious studies; and psychology.